laurenhamann/taylor-swift-blog/content/blog/Music/Taylor Swift/Lover/song-list/its-nice-to-have-a-friend.md

 ## Quotes from artist

 <blockquote>
 There’s a song on Lover about flashback and childhood, it compares childhood friendships to when you find someone to fall in love with when you’re older, called “It’s Nice To Have A Friend.”
-It’s very nostalgic. - Taylor Swift
+It’s very nostalgic.<br /><b>- Taylor Swift</b>
 </blockquote>